eduMFA/eduMFA/doc/configuration/caconnectors.rst

 The local CA connector calls a local openSSL configuration.

-Starting with privacyIDEA version 2.12 an example *openssl.cnf* is provided in */etc/privacyidea/CA/openssl.cnf*.
+Starting with eduMFA version 2.12 an example *openssl.cnf* is provided in */etc/eduMFA/CA/openssl.cnf*.

 .. note:: This configuration and also this description is ment to be as an example.
 When setting up a productive CA, you